Mean, Median and Mode in Plain English

 Worked Examples: Finding Mean, Median, and Mode

-The same dataset runs through all five examples so you can compare how each measure is found and how they relate to each other.
+The same dataset runs through all examples so you can compare how each measure is found and how they relate to each other.

 A teacher records quiz scores for 9 students: 4, 7, 13, 2, 7, 9, 4, 7, 1